 Restaurant Beatrice is wholly committed to ensuring that our ambiance is always welcoming.
 Please always treat our staff with dignity.
 Our management team is trained to treat guests and co-workers with the respect each person is afforded.
 All are welcome, and to maintain that mission, harmful and intolerant behaviors cannot be welcomed.

 Due to health code regulations, we cannot allow outside food or drink inside the restaurant or its patio.
 This includes birthday cake.
 With advance notice, our Pastry Chef may be able to accommodate special requests, including custom birthday cakes.
-Please email email@example.com for pricing and options.
+Please email email@example.com to order.
+Here is a link to custom cake prices.
 We enthusiastically recommend our Celebration Pavlova, and it’s always best to pre-book this when making a reservation.

 We have committed to making our restaurant sustainable.
 Such measures require the understanding and the generosity of our guests.
 We are deeply grateful to those who oblige us.
 It takes added corrective measures to do what is right.
 As we evolve, our team will look for new practices to support this goal.
 Thank you for taking the time to read our policies.